How to Find a Transmission Fluid Leak

 Some front-wheel-drive vehicles have a transmission system that is built differently from that of a four-wheel-drive vehicle.
 As such, you may notice that you do not have a transmission pan.
 Some of the areas where the transmission fluid may leak include where the axle or any other part goes into or out of the transmission.
 There should a seal in between that prevents leakage.
 Check for any moisture and debris.

 We hope that you found this guide helpful in figuring out where your transmission fluid is leaking from.
-The next thing to do is to check on 1A Auto for any replacement parts that you may need.
+The next thing to do is to check on us for any replacement parts that you may need.
 This will help you fix your leaking transmission fluid as well as prevent pollution anywhere you go.